pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 ## <a id="sc-crds"></a> Support for CRDs

 Tanzu Developer Portal v1.7.0 introduced support for CRDs.
-The following example illustrates the creation of a basic CRD, which is used as part of a supply chain and its visualization in the
+The following example illustrates the creation of a basic custom resource definition (CRD), which is used as part of a supply chain and its visualization in the workload:
-workload:

 To define and use a CRD in a supply chain: